 What is a Cremation?

-In Crematoriums throughout Australia, facilities use industrial furnaces called a Cremator.
+In Crematoriums throughout Brisbane, facilities use industrial furnaces called a Cremator.
 The process of Cremation takes between 1-3 hours depending on the size of the person being cremated, their physicality, and what their coffin is made of.
 Throughout the process, the Crematorium will ensure that the person being cremated is handled with the utmost respect, dignity, and care.
 In Queensland, it is a requirement for a person to be in a coffin for the cremation.
 This does not mean that you need to be in a fancy coffin, you can be in a simple cardboard coffin, or you can be in a lavish wooden casket, depending on your wishes and what was selected during the arrangement.
 However, a wooden coffin will provide more fuel to a cremator and can make the entire process a little quicker, whereas a cardboard coffin does not provide any additional fuel meaning that the process can take a little longer and uses more raw energy in the long run.
 So, whilst people may think that they are being environmentally friendly in using a cardboard coffin, the additional energy and fuel needs make it much of a muchness in comparison to a wooden coffin.

 What is the Cremation Process?